-RSE is delivered through PSHE, PT hour discussions and off-timetable curriculum days throughout all three year groups.
+RSE is delivered through PSHE, PT hour discussions and off-timetable curriculum days throughout all three-year groups.
 These sessions form part of a broader holistic PSHE program.
+The RSE curriculum across the three years is as follows:

-Pre IB
+Pre-IB